WRITING WORKSHOP: THE BEST STRUCTURE WE HAVE FOR INDEPENDENCE AND DIFFERENTIATION

 1. Self-selection of topics

 Students have plenty of opportunities to learn to write to a prompt in other subject areas; writing workshop is a time for them to write about what matters to them.
 However, we don’t want students wasting writing time because they can’t think of anything to write about.
 That’s why topic sheets like the LOVE IT OR LOATHE IT CHART are useful tools to have in their writing folders.
-Click here for ideas for the first week of school writing lessons.

 2. Managing Materials